nostrapps/nostrank/README.md

 - It's crucial to carefully consider the nature of relationships and interactions when constructing your graph.
 For example, you might consider whether mutual interactions should carry more weight than one-way interactions.

-- The PageRank algorithm can be computationally intensive, especially for large graphs.
+- The NostRank algorithm can be computationally intensive, especially for large graphs.
 Optimized implementations often use techniques like sparse matrix operations and graph partitioning to improve efficiency.

 - In a social network, new edges (interactions) and nodes (users) are often added over time.
 You'll need to decide how to handle these updates.
 You might periodically re-run the entire algorithm, or develop an incremental update approach.